uozuAho/orgcat/readme.md

 # To do
 - fix the bug
-    - unique constraint on response id
+    - DONE: unique constraint on response id
     - transaction for check and create
 - create a run sheet to reproduce & fix bug
     - users complain they can't do survey